Accepting New Patients In Maryland, DC & Pennsylvania! Hiring New Clinicians to Join our Team Now!

 If you’re reading this and thinking “that sounds a lot more like what I deal with than what anyone has ever called it,” you’re not alone.
 It takes many people a long time to realize that what they’ve been living with has a name.

-What ARFID Symptoms Look Like
+What Do ARFID Symptoms Look Like?

-ARFID doesn’t always look the way people expect an eating disorder to look.
-There may not be dramatic weight loss.
-There may not be any visible distress around food at all, especially in adults who’ve spent years building quiet workarounds.
+ARFID does not always look the way people expect an eating disorder to look.
+There may be no dramatic weight loss.
+There may be no visible distress around food at all, especially in adults who have spent years building quiet workarounds.
+Here are the patterns I see in my work and that the research consistently identifies.

 ARFID Symptoms in Children and Adolescents